mansoo-kim/Discode/README.md

 ```

 ### Servers and Channels
-- Users can create/edit/delete their own servers and channels.
+- Users can create/edit/delete their own servers and channels, or join other servers.
 - Servers can have a custom server icon.

 <img src='./app/assets/images/discode-servers.gif' />